Golf Tutorials

 • Mental Noise: This is perhaps the biggest challenge.
 Your focus shifts from a positive, process-oriented thought (like "make a smooth stroke on my line") to a negative, outcome-oriented one (like "don't miss this!").
 The fear of failure begins to outweigh the desire for success, and you start putting defensively, trying not to miss rather than trying to make it.

 The moment you start thinking about the consequences of missing - the lost bet, the triple bogey on the card, the ribbing from your friends - you’ve lost the battle for focus.
 Building a clutch putting game isn’t about eliminating these feelings, it’s about learning to manage them with a reliable mental and physical process.
+To learn more about how to control nerves in golf, check out our dedicated article.

 Building Your Foundation: An "Uncle-Clutch" Practice Routine